triton-inference-server/tutorials/Quick_Deploy/OpenVINO/README.md

 ```
 ['11.549026:92' '11.232335:14' '7.528014:95' '6.923391:17' '6.576575:88']
 ```
+The output format here is `<confidence_score>:<classification_index>`.
+To learn how to map these to the label names and more, refer to our [documentation](https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_classification.md).
+The client code above is available in `client.py`.

 ## Deploying a PyTorch Model
 ### 1. Download and prepare the PyTorch model.